 The construction of BAT lanes does not allow enough width for on-street bicycle lanes.
 However, community input indicated that higher comfort bicycle infrastructure (like an off-street path) is preferred on North College Avenue over on-street bike lanes due to the volume and speed of vehicles.
-Instead of bike lanes, a shared-use path (at least 10-feet wide) is recommended along the length of the corridor to provide a high-comfort facility for people using active modes.
-In many areas the shared-use path cannot be accommodated in existing right-of-way.
+Instead of bike lanes, a shared-use path (10- to 12-feet wide, which requires acquiring up to two feet of right-of-way on each side) is recommended along the length of the corridor to provide a high-comfort facility for people using active modes.
+In many areas the shared-use path cannot be accommodated in existing rightof-way.
 Therefore it is recommended that in areas without sufficient right-of-way, the existing sidewalk be widened behind the back of walk to allow for both a shared-use path and the existing width of landscaped buffer.
 This also will minimize disturbance to established street trees that are already on the corridor.
 Implementation of this cross section will require acquisition or easement for additional right-of-way at certain locations on the corridor (see Appendix D).

-Due to the cost and disruption of construction required to build a shared use path along the length of the corridor, it is recommended only a priority section be constructed on in the near-term with the remainder of the path being implemented as parcels redevelop along North College Avenue.
-The priority area to be constructed in the near-term is on the west side of North college between Bristlecone Drive and the pedestrian and bicycle bridge over the canal to the north (Figure 7).
+Due to the cost and disruption of construction required to build a shared use path along the length of the corridor, it is recommended only a priority section be constructed in the nearterm where parallel bikeways are not feasible.
+Elsewhere, the remainder of the path will be implemented as parcels redevelop along North College Avenue.
+The priority area to be constructed in the near-term is on the west side of North College Avenue between Hibdon Court and the pedestrian and bicycle bridge over the canal to the north (Figure 17).